 Remark: JMP calls this an “outlier boxplot.”
 JMP also provides a “quantile boxplot” which is similar.

-Prices of GM Stock (BBS, p.
+Prices of Microsoft Stock (BBS, p.
 23)

-Question: What is the risk associated with owning a stock like that of GM?
+Question: What is the risk associated with owning a stock like that of Microsoft?

-The Excel file GM.XLS contains daily closing prices on a share of GM stock.
-The worksheet GM92 contains 1992-1993 data and GM87 contains 1987-1988 data.
+The Excel file Microsoft.XLS contains daily closing prices from 2004 through 2008 on a share of Microsoft stock.

-Let’s use the JMP command Open to select GM92 and study the variable Price.
+Let’s use the JMP command Open to see these data and study the price of this stock.